 Best Breathing Techniques for Public Speaking Anxiety

 Now that you understand the importance of correct breathing, let’s dive into three of the most effective and practical breathing techniques that you can start using today.
-These techniques can truly transform your public speaking by helping calm your nerves, improve your vocal strength, and give you more control over your speech.

 1. Diaphragmatic Breathing for Calm and Control